c3lang/c3docs-old/docs/types.md

 - in binary with the prefix 0b e.g. `0b0101000111011`, `0b011`
 - in octal with the prefix 0o e.g. `0o0770`, `0o12345670`
 - in hexadecimal with the prefix 0x e.g. `0xdeadbeef` `0x7f7f7f`

+In the case of binary, octal and hexadecimal, the type is assumed to be *unsigned*.

 Furthermore, underscore `_` may be used to add space between digits to improve readability e.g. `0xFFFF_1234_4511_0000`, `123_000_101_100`